-Key Default Value Description DecimalColumnScale 10 The maximum number of digits to the right of the decimal point for numeric data types.
-(Optional) SSP To set a server-side property, use the following syntax where SSPKey is the name of the server-side property to set and SSPValue is the value to assign to the server-side property: SSP_SSPKey=SSPValue For example: SSP_mapred.queue.names=myQ ueue After the driver applies the server-side property, the SSP_prefix is removed from the DSN entry leaving an entry of SSPKey=SSPValue Important: The SSP prefix is case sensitive.
+Кеу Default Value Description RowsFetchedPerBlock 10000 The maximum number of rows that a query returns at a time.
+Any positive 32-bit integer is a valid value but testing has shown that performance gains are marginal beyond the default value of 10000 rows.
+(Optional) DecimalColumnScale 10 The maximum number of digits to the right of the decimal point for numeric data types.
+(Optional) SSP To set a server-side property, use the following syntax where SSPKey is the name of the server-side property to set and SSPValue is the value to assign to the server-side property: SSP_SSPKey=SSPValue For example: SSP_mapred.queue.names=myQ ueue After the driver applies the server-side property, the SSP prefix is removed from the DSN entry leaving an entry of SSPKey=SSPValue Important: The SSP prefix is case sensitive.
 (Optional)

-Key Default Value Description ApplySSPWithQueries 1 When set to the default value of 1-enabled-each server-side property you set is applied by executing a set SSPKey=SSPValue query when opening a session to the Hive server.
+Key Default Value Description ApplySSPWithQueries 1 When set to the default value of 1 (enabled), each server-side property you set is applied by executing a set SSPKey=SSPValue query when opening a session to the Hive server.
 Applying server-side properties using queries involves an additional network round trip per server-side property when establishing a session to the Hive server.
 Some Hive Server 2 builds are not compatible with the more efficient method of setting server-side properties that the driver uses when ApplySSPWithQueries is disabled by this to 0.
 Note: When connecting to a Hive Server 1, ApplySSPWithQueries is always enabled.
 Set to 1 to enable.
 Set to 0 to disable.
 (Optional) LCaseSspKeyName 1 Controls whether the driver will convert server-side property key name to all lower case characters.
 Set to 1 to enable.
 Set to 0 to disable.
 (Optional) HiveServerType 1 The Hive Server Type.
-Set it to 1 for Hive Server and 2 for HiveServer2.
+Set to 1 for Hive Server 1.
+Set to 2 for Hive Server 2.
 (Optional)

 Кеу Default Value Description AuthMech 0 The authentication mechanism to use.
-Set the value to 0 for no authentication, 1 for Kerberos, 2 for User Name, 3 for User Name and Password, 4 for User Name and Password (SSL), 5 (Reserved), 6 (Reserved), 7 for HTTP, 8 for HTTPS, 9 for Kerberos over HTTP, or 10 for Kerberos over HTTPS.
-(Optional) KrbHostFQDN The fully qualified domain name of the HiveServer2 host used.
-(Required if AuthMech is Kerberos) KrbServiceName The Kerberos service principal name of the HiveServer2.
+Set the value to one of the following: O for no authentication I for Kerberos I for User Name I for User Name and Password I for User Name and Password I for User Name and Password (SSL) I for HTTP I for HTTP I for Kerberos over HTTP KrbHostFQDN The fully qualified domain name of the Hive Server 2 host used.
+(Required if AuthMech is Kerberos) KrbServiceName The Kerberos service principal name of the Hive Server 2.
 By convention the service name is hive, but the name may be different in your server environment.
-(Required if AuthMech is Kerberos) KrbRealm If there is no default realm configured or the realm of the HiveServer2 host is different from the default realm for your Kerberos setup, then define the realm of the HiveServer2 host using this option.
+(Required if AuthMech is Kerberos)

+Кеу Default Value Description KrbRealm If there is no default realm configured or the realm of the Hive Server 2 host is different from the default realm for your Kerberos setup, then define the realm of the Hive Server 2 host using this option.
 (Optional) HTTPPath The partial URL corresponding to Hive server configured to use HTTP or HTTPS.
-(Optional) UID The user name of the user credential.
-(Required if AuthMech is User Name and Password, User Name and Password (SSL), or HTTPS) (Optional if AuthMech is User Name.
-Default Value: anonymous)

-Кеу Default Value Description PWD The password of the user credential.
-(Required if AuthMech is User Name and Password, User Name and Password (SSL), or HTTPS) CAlssuedCertNamesMismatch 0 Control whether to allow CA issued SSL certificate's common name to not match the host name of the Hive server.
+(Optional) UID anonymous The user name of the user credential.
+(Required if AuthMech is User Name and Password, User Name and Password (SSL), or HTTPS) (Optional if AuthMech is User Name) PWD The password of the user credential.
+(Required if AuthMech is User Name and Password, User Name and Password (SSL), or HTTPS) CAIssuedCertNamesMismatch 0 Control whether to allow CA issued SSL certificate's common name to not match the host name of the Hive server.
 Set to 1 to enable.
 Set to 0 to disable.
 Note: This setting is only applicable to User Name and Password (SSL) authentication mechanism and will be ignored by other authentication mechanisms.
 (Optional)